M-u-r-a-r-i/EcoLearn/README.md

 ### 🚪 The service boundary — `src/platform_api.py`

-The entire UI imports **exactly one** module for data: `platform_api`.
-It never reaches into the engine, store, or pipeline directly, and every return value is **plain JSON-serializable data**.
-That single rule is what makes a future Next.js/React frontend a pure presentation swap.
+Every UI talks to the platform through **one module** returning **plain JSON-serializable data** — never reaching into the engine, store, or pipeline directly.
+That rule is what let the Next.js frontend be a *pure presentation swap*: FastAPI serializes the same dicts to JSON with zero custom encoders.
 The six functions:

 | Function | Purpose |
 |---|---|